padthai-sketch/Project_Jeffrey-the-Real-Estate-RoboAdvisor/README.md

 **Objectives / Project Questions to Answer**

 The Robo Advisor is able to suggest the property that meet the user criteria by filtering through the number of listing and providing the property detail and sale price.
-We will be using machine learning models: K-Means Clustering and Sentimental Analysis to group similar properties togehter.
-also explore the possibility of using Google map to show the property in the area.
+We will be using machine learning models: K-Means Clustering and Sentimental Analysis to group similar properties togehter and will be using deep learning model to train the data.
+We will also explore the possibility of using Google map to show the property in the area.

 **Data Sources (APIs, Datasets)**